VirgilSecurity/virgil-crypto-c/docs/interface.md

     In-project feature name that is implemented.
 This attribute is used for feature-based compilation.
 The feature attribute is optional.

+scope:
+    Defines component visibility for outside world.
+This attribute must not be inherited.
+This attributed can be defined only within entities: - 'class' - 'implementation'.
+The scope attribute is optional.
+Its default value is "public".
+It can take one of the following values:

+Value: Meaning:
+public: Component is visible for outside world.
+private: Component is visible for outside world via private interface.
+internal: Component is visible only within library.
+hidden: Component is visible only within related source file.

 name:
     Constant name.
 The name attribute is required.